 [The Mustard Family in

-the Columbia River Gorge]
+the Columbia River Gorge of Oregon and Washington]

 Thysanocarpus curvipes

-fringe pod as seen along the Horsethief Butte Trail several miles northeast
+fringepod as seen along the Horsethief Butte Trail several miles northeast

 Characteristics: